josiest/songwriting/songs/Winter, My Love/lyrics.md

 You're old and wise now
 But you still seem
 But you still seem
-~To have fallen from
+~To have the bite of
-~The radiance I used to know
+~The jaws of a dragon

 Your frozen breath
 Has filled my lungs again